 Postgraduate student loans

 You could get up to £11,222 for your whole course if your course starts on or after 1 August 2020.
-All loan repayments will be based on your income, not what you borrowed and no repayments will be taken until your income is over £21,000 a year.
+All loan repayments will be based on your income, not what you borrowed, and no repayments will be taken until your income is over £21,000 a year.

-- The majority of masters courses are eligible though there are some restrictions.
-Please view our FAQs for more detail.
+- Most masters courses are eligible, though there are some restrictions (see our FAQs).

-- The courses may be taught or research based, including professional masters courses such as MBAs.
+- Courses can be taught or research based, including professional masters courses like MBAs.

 - Courses can be delivered anywhere in the UK or by distance learning in England.

-- If your course is over 1 year but less than 2 years in duration (e.g. 18 months) then it will be classed by the Student Loan Company as a 2 year course, therefore you must select the 2 year option when completing the application form.
+- If your course is over 1 year but less than 2 years in duration (eg 15 months) it will be classed by the Student Loan Company as a 2 year course, therefore you must select the 2 year option when completing the application form.
 This will result in your postgraduate loan being paid to you in 6 instalments by the Student Loan Company.
 3 payments will be received in the 1st year and 3 in the 2nd.
 They will confirm your payment dates once the loan has been approved.

 How to apply